 Lyon College offers courses of study leading to a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree, depending on the major chosen and, in some cases, the course of study within the major.
-Lyon offers major programs of study in 19 areas:
+Lyon offers major programs of study in 19 specific fields of study: